Schema Checks

 The Schema Registry runs a suite of checks on a schema.

-You can check a subgraph schema before publishing in a federated graph.
+You can check a subgraph schema before publishing to a federated graph.

 Run Schema Checks with the grafbase check